vruss14/ecommerce/README.md

 Valerie Russell is the sole contributor to this project.
 Starter code was provided by the MSU Coding Bootcamp/Trilogy Education Services.

 ## Tests

+There are currently no tests written for this project.

 ## Questions